On the densities of covering numbers and abundant numbers: Upper bound computations

 \section{Upper bound computations}

 The bounds described in Section \ref{sec:flexBehrend} apply for any set $W$ satisfying \eqref{eq:disjunion}.
-In fact, the approach of Del\'eglise is essentially to take, for fixed $q$, $W$ to be the infinite set $W=\{(a,q):P^+(a)<q\}$ (note in this case $W_2$ is empty, since the set is infinite).
+In fact, the approach of Del\'eglise is essentially to take, for fixed $q$, the set $W$ to be the infinite set $W=\{(a,q):P^+(a)<q\}$ (note in this case the subset $W_=$ is empty).
 He then applies a different argument to handle the large values of $a$.

-Thus, to bound these densities, it suffices to describe a set $W$ and then calculate the corresponding expressions in \eqref{eq:afinalupbd} and \eqref{eq:cfinalupbd}, so the goal now is simply to pick sets $W$ which result in as low of a bound as possible in a minimal amount of time.
-After some experimentation, we found that a computationally efficient way to select the sets $W$ so that all of the summands appearing in the $W_1$ sums of \eqref{eq:afinalupbd} and \eqref{eq:cfinalupbd} were of either roughly uniform size or correspond to values of a with $h(a)\geq 2$ (respectively $c'(a)\geq 2$) that were encountered along the way.
-In the case of $\mathcal{A}$, these $a$ values with $h(a)\geq 2$ can also be used to compute a corresponding lower bound for $d(\mathcal{A})$, however since $c'(a)$ is only an upper bound for $c(a)$, we don't similarly obtain a lower bound for $d(\mathcal{C})$ in the same manner.
+Thus, to bound these densities, it suffices to describe a set $W$ and then calculate the corresponding expressions in \eqref{eq:afinalupbd} and \eqref{eq:cfinalupbd}, so the goal now is simply to pick sets $W$ that result in as low of a bound as possible in a minimal amount of time.
+After some experimentation, we found that a computationally efficient way to select the sets $W$ so that all of the summands appearing in the $W_<$ sums of \eqref{eq:afinalupbd} and \eqref{eq:cfinalupbd} were of either roughly uniform size or correspond to values of a with $h(a)\geq 2$ (respectively $c'(a)\geq 2$) that were encountered along the way.
+In the case of $\mathcal{A}$, these $a$ values with $h(a)\geq 2$ can also be used to compute a corresponding lower bound for $d(\mathcal{A})$; however, since $c'(a)$ is only an upper bound for $c(a)$, we don't similarly obtain a lower bound for $d(\mathcal{C})$ in the same manner.

 In these calculations we need an upper bound for the quantities $A_y(x)$, which we numerically compute following the methods of Del\'eglise as outlined in Section \ref{sec:behrenddeleglise}.
 Unlike Del\'eglise, we will need to compute these values for a wide range of values of $y$.
 We largely follow his methods, except that we use a much larger values of $y$ (and a wider range of moments) which requires strengthening some of his inequalities to handle larger primes.
 The details are described in Appendix \ref{app:deleglise}.
 In what follows here we denote by $\widetilde{A}_y(x) \geq A_y(x)$ the numerical upper bound obtained by these calculations for a fixed $x$ and $y$.